 The lands in which the story, that the narrator will soon tell, is told belong to those, “who tell.”
 Only those that believe in, and tell the story, own the land.
 This is something that the speaker wants to make very clear to his listener.
 It is this land to which he is returning in the second line.
 It is sacred in some, as yet unclear, way.

-In the next lines the speaker describes the land as being farmland.
-It is is covered in fields and after it has been “westward swept” with the plow, the gods bestow it with “corn to stand.”
+In the next lines, the speaker describes the land as being farmland.
+It is covered in fields and after it has been “westward swept” with the plow, the gods bestow it with “corn to stand.”
 The farmers of this land have a bargain of one kind or another with the gods that watch over it, they will plow and the gods will provide.
 This is a reciprocal relationship of hard work.

-In the last three lines of this section the poet employees repetition at the beginning of the phrases in an effort to show the longevity of this tradition.
+In the last three lines of this section, the poet employs repetition at the beginning of the phrases in an effort to show the longevity of this tradition.
 It “stood” for a “Long, long,” time.
 It stood, “Strong, strong,” and it “grew.”
 It’s strength made sure that the generations to come were also strong, creating a background for the story that is now told.
 It has created a forest from which the speaker and all those from the land have sprung.

 Deep in the corn the bargain hard